Herbicides / Agricultural

 Glyphosate in the bedroom

-Glyphosate is the most-used herbicide in the world, the active ingredient in Roundup and many other formulations, and the most-searched pesticide name in consumer environmental health spaces.
+Glyphosate is the most-used herbicide in the world (Benbrook 2016), the active ingredient in Roundup and many other formulations, and the most-searched pesticide name in consumer environmental health spaces.
 Its classification status is genuinely contested: the International Agency for Research on Cancer classified glyphosate as Group 2A (probably carcinogenic to humans) in 2015, while the US EPA, European Food Safety Authority, and several other regulatory agencies have concluded that glyphosate does not pose an unacceptable cancer risk at typical exposure levels.
 The disagreement reflects different weights given to different lines of evidence and different exposure assumptions.

 This page covers what is documented about indoor and sleep-environment glyphosate exposure, while flagging clearly what is contested at the regulatory and scientific level.